 The law provides that anyone who:

-- When carrying on a trade, business or profession from any premises an individual must ensure that their working conditions and facilities to which members of the public have access are suitable and comply with all legislation.
+- When carrying on a business from any premises an individual must ensure that their working conditions and facilities to which members of the public have access to are suitable and comply with all legislation.

 - In the case of Reiki Practitioners using their own homes as a base for their practice, in addition to complying with national legislation for any therapy they practise, they should check on any local authority by-laws covering their practice as these vary considerably throughout the country.

-- Practitioners should check that their home insurance covers them for working as a Practitioner from home.
+- Practitioners should check that their home insurance covers them for working as a Practitioner from home, including a room used for office/clerical side of running a Reiki/ Therapy business.

 - If staff are employed on the premises, Practitioners must pay equal attention in this area.